- by Lorena

 There’s one thing I want to state before you embark on your journey: there is no single tactic that magically works.
-For example, upgrading hardware would help if you are using an old 2009 Macbook (though it’d cost a ton); if you are using a shiny 2016 Macbook Pro, you may find cleaning up hard drive most useful.
+For example, upgrading hardware would help if you are using an old 2009 MacBook; if you are using a shiny 2016 MacBook Pro, you may find cleaning up hard drive most useful.

-If you can do everything on this list, that’s great.
+If you can do everything on this list (very unlikely though :-)), that’s great.
 If you want to skip some, that’s okay too.
-After all, the goal is to speed up your Macbook by making the most of time, cost, and effectiveness.
-But in general, it’s very unlikely that you’ll be able to do all these things.
+After all, the goal is to speed up your MacBook by making the most of your time and investment.
+But in general, it’s close to impossible that you’ll be able to do all these things.